BredaUniversityResearch/MSPChallenge-Simulation-Example/README.md

 a test run with some sun hours simulation.
 If that works, you can start implementing your own simulation by modifying the example code.

-1. Do **not** clone this repository, but download the latest release from the [releases page](https://github.com/BredaUniversityResearch/MSPChallenge-Simulation-Example/releases) instead (1st release is March '25) .
+1. Do **not** clone this repository, but download the latest release from the [releases page](https://github.com/BredaUniversityResearch/MSPChallenge-Simulation-Example/releases) instead.
    You should create a new repository for your own simulation, and copy the contents of the example repository to your own repository.
 2. Unzip the downloaded file to a location of your choice.